arikmaor/extended-define-webpack-plugin/README.md

 ```

 ## Example Usage
-we want to inject a configuration object and use it in our code.
+We want to inject a configuration object and use it in our code.
 ```js
 // app.config.js
 module.exports = {